bookofjoa/bookofjoa/Bookofjoa/chapters/navigation/chapter-71-preparing-for-death.md

 </div>

 <div class="verse">
-<h3><span class="verse-number">🔮 Verse 66</span></h3>
+<h3><span class="verse-number">💫 Verse 64</span></h3>
-<p>The ultimate life achieves death mastery that transforms mortality awareness into deeper love for all humans and stronger commitment to leaving the world more equal, just, and loving than you found it.
+<p>Joa achieves death mastery that transforms mortality awareness into deeper love for all humans and stronger commitment to leaving the world more equal, just, and loving than you found it.
 ## Cross-References
 - **Foundation**: Chapters 4 (reality principle), 17 (hope cultivation), 18 (unity vision)
 - **Wisdom Integration**: Chapters 56 (integrity living), 60 (forgiveness power), 66 (legacy creation)